Mgsalton/UD_FE_4/README.md

 * The Jasmine documentation provided a good foundation to the in-and-outs of the module: https://jasmine.github.io/2.0/introduction.html#section-Spies
 * The Click() functionality was lifted from the following page: https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/click
+* A special thank you to the Udacity reviewer who provided constructive feedback
 * And finally... stackoverflow and its many contributors--where would we be without it or them?

+## Changelog

+* Modified the 'Initial Entries' suite
+* Modified the 'New Selection' suite